kinit-sk/yaudit-recsys-2021/README.md

 # An Audit of Misinformation Filter Bubbles on YouTube: Bubble Bursting and Recent Behavior Changes

-This repository contains supplementary material for the paper published at ACM RecSys 2021.
+This repository contains supplementary material for the paper published at ACM RecSys 2021, available here https://dl.acm.org/doi/10.1145/3460231.3474241.

+### Citing the Paper:
+If you make use of any data or modules in this repository, please cite the following paper:
+> Matus Tomlein, Branislav Pecher, Jakub Simko, Ivan Srba, Robert Moro, Elena Stefancova, Michal Kompan, Andrea Hrckova, Juraj Podrouzek, and Maria Bielikova.
+2021.
+An Audit of Misinformation Filter Bubbles on YouTube: Bubble Bursting and Recent Behavior Changes.
+In <i>Fifteenth ACM Conference on Recommender Systems</i> (<i>RecSys '21</i>).
+Association for Computing Machinery, New York, NY, USA, 1–11.
+DOI: https://doi.org/10.1145/3460231.3474241

 ## Abstract